KamilMilewski/tb_refactor_blog/part_I.md

 participation = result['model']
 ```
 In this result object we intend to store participation record under ```'model'``` key.
-Of course, specs for participations endpoint are all red now as we yet do not have any logic in it.
-So, back to the operation - let's copy a few things from service object:
+Of course,our specs for the participations endpoint are all red now as we do not have any logic in it yet.
+So, back to the operation - let's copy a few things from the old service object:
 - ```process``` method body to ```do_everything!``` step in operation
 - exception constants ```JoiningBlockedError``` and ```DuplicatedParticipationError```
 - all private methods to operation class